HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 The <a hreflang="en" href="https://httparchive.org/reports/cwv-tech">Core Web Vitals Technology Report</a> can be used to drill into available data and view the progress of evaluated platforms updated on a monthly basis.

-In this section we focused on data from June 2022 to provide a consistent timeframe for data presented across the Web Almanac, and examined three important factors provided by the [Chrome User Experience Report](../2021/methodology#chrome-ux-report), which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:
+In this section we focus on data from June 2022 to provide a consistent timeframe for data presented across the Web Almanac.
+We examine three important factors provided by the [Chrome User Experience Report](../2021/methodology#chrome-ux-report) which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:

 * Largest Contentful Paint (LCP)
 * First Input Delay (FID)